xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The config folder contains the yaml file of VoxCeleb dataset.

+The checkpoints folder contains the trained RNN/VAE/VRNN keypoints prediction models using prediction horizon of 6 or 12 for RNN/VRNN and 5 or 15 for VAE.

 The log folder is the directory for saving generated videos.

 # Checkpoints for FOMM model and keypoints